The Science Is On Your Side.

 It's a self problem.
 And the self can be found.

-Dr. B's clinical research book — Treating the Disruptive Adolescent: Finding the Real Self Behind Oppositional Defiant Disorders — was the foundation that preceded the 4 LAWS revelation.
+Dr. B's clinical research book — Treating the Disruptive Adolescent: Finding the Real Self Behind Oppositional Defiant Disorders — was the foundation that preceded the 4 LAWS.
 Published by Jason Aronson, endorsed by Dr. Edward Hallowell, author of Driven to Distraction.
 The thesis: the defiant teenager isn't broken.
 She's lost.
-She's fighting because no one has ever found the real self underneath the opposition and said — that's who I want to talk to.
 Both questions live in this book.
 They just hadn't been named yet.

 The 4 LAWS weren't built from research.

-The science came later — borrowed from 35 years of pioneering clinical work with the hardest cases, the most broken families, the kids everyone else had given up on.
-Deci, Ryan, Chess, Thomas, Meichenbaum — they didn't give me the destination.
-They helped me build the road.
+Deci, Ryan, Chess, Thomas, Meichenbaum — they didn't give Dr. B the destination.
+They helped build the road.
+35 years of pioneering clinical work with the hardest cases, the most broken families, the kids everyone else had given up on.